Wedding Vows for Her: Examples and Ideas

 Why do some couples skip wedding vows?

 One or both partners may feel uncomfortable with public speaking.
 Or they opt to recite letters on camera for their videographer to enjoy as part of their wedding film later.
 It’s a personal choice really.
-If wedding vows make either of you squirm, you can always use some traditional ones or write a line or two for you to say at the same time.
+If the thought of saying vows makes either of you squirm, you can always use some traditional ones or write a line or two for you to say at the same time.

-Traditional vows refer to any wedding vows associated with religious traditions.
+Traditional vows refer to any vows associated with religious traditions.
 Modern vows usually spin-off from the religious ones and have similar sentiments even though they’re widely used by spiritual and agnostic folks alike.
-Personalized wedding vows for her can include any combination of traditional or modern vows and original writing.
+Personalized vows can include any combination of traditional or modern vows and original writing.

 Shine a spotlight on your differences.
 This one works especially well if you have some obvious things to choose from, whether that be a profession, age, race, height, etc. Commenting on it in a funny way will make your partner and your wedding guests smile.